seankmartin/napari-docs/docs/plugins/ux_guidelines.md

 2. **What** problems are you solving or enabling the user to do, what is the user outcome?
 3. **Wow** factor that makes your solution unique and impactful to your users, what sets your package apart from other similar packages?

-### Questions to ask yourself

-Some questions to ask yourself are:
+### Further considerations

 - Where might users get confused or break something?
 - Does our plugin description or tutorial include all necessary information?
 - Have we chosen the best GUI to help users best understand the plugin functionality?
 - What other use cases might our plugin have?

-- Assess the user journey in using your package to overcome these challenges.
-- What sets your package apart, why use it over other options to solve those challenges.
-- Show your package to potential users and iterate with their feedback.

 ### Getting user feedback

-CZI workshop
+An important step in addition to assessing the user journey in using your package to overcome challenges, is to show your package to users and iterate with their feedback.
+See the CZI workshop for more information.

-## Widget design considerations
+## napari Widget design considerations

 A well designed widget enables your users to take full advantage of your widget functionality.
 In addition to following the general design considerations above, there are specific considerations in creating a widget that can be helpful.